pnlbwh/dMRIharmonization/README.md

 * harmonized target data is registered to target template space and then to MNI space
 * once the data are in MNI space, we calculate mean FA over the [IITmean_FA_skeleton.nii.gz](https://www.nitrc.org/frs/download.php/6897/IITmean_FA_skeleton.nii.gz)

-NOTE: Download the above data and place them in `IITAtlas/` directory.
+NOTE: Download the above data from [IIT HUMAN BRAIN ATLAS](http://www.iit.edu/~mri/IITHumanBrainAtlas.html) and place them in `IITAtlas/` directory.

 The numbers should like like below: